 Does this sound familiar?
 If so, it is time for a change.
-Today’s best enterprise resource planning (ERP) systems – with software designed specifically for the construction industry – can help you increase margins and tighten project control from estimating through closeout – handling the full range of project and accounting management needs, providing real-time views, and consolidating data in one complete back-office system.
+Today’s best enterprise resource planning (ERP) systems – with software designed specifically for the development industry – can help you increase margins and tighten project control – handling the full range of project and accounting management needs, providing real-time views, and consolidating data in one complete back-office system.
 They also deliver seamless integration of multiple processes – including job costing, contracts, change orders, document management, compliance, retainage, inventory and customer management.
 And they make all this available on any device, wherever and whenever it is needed.

 Yet change – even change for the better – is never easy.
 And once the decision is made to adopt a new system, there are several competing product options (many with similar features).

 Deciding what is – and isn’t – important

 Consider five key categories when evaluating a development accounting system.
 Here are just some of the questions to ask:

 - Productivity: What can the product do to make you and your staff more productive?
 What’s the learning curve like?
 Is there 24/7 accessibility from anywhere on any device?
 Does it work in multiple languages and currencies?
 Does it automate workflow and facilitate information sharing?

 - Functionality: What features does the product have that perform daily accounting and business management functions?
 Can it support multiple entities as your business structure becomes more complex?
 What about end-to-end construction project management?
 Does it offer strong third-party software support to extend product functions?
 Can it combine customer resource management (CRM) with ERP into a single shared database?

 - Technology: Does the product leverage technology for usability, client-specific configurations and maintainability?
 Is it fully cloud based (with no need for additional software licensing)?
 Does it support both on-premise and cloud deployment, allowing you to switch models when you are ready?
 Does it offer responsive design, a contemporary user interface and a full relational database?